5.9. Miscellaneous¶

 5.9.2.
 TiltedSurface Equation¶

-and the point normal equation for a plane:
+and the point normal equation for a plane

-which is equivalent to:
+which is equivalent to

-Everything be rearranged to yield the surface function for \(n_z \neq 0\):
+yields the following function for a tilted surface for \(n_z \neq 0\):

 5.9.3.
 Flipping and Rotation¶

 Flipping a surface is implemented as a 180-degree rotation around the x-axis.
-This transformation is equivalent to negating its relative shape \(z_r\) with respect to an offset \(z_0\) and mirroring the y-component: \(z_0 + z_r(x, y) \Rightarrow z_0 - z(x, -y)\).
-For a surface with rotational symmetry, this simplifies to \(z_0 + z_r(r) \Rightarrow z_0 - z(r)\).
+This transformation is equivalent to negating its relative shape \(z_r\) with respect to an offset \(z_0\) and mirroring the y-component: \(z_0 + z_r(x, y) \Rightarrow z_0 - z_r(x, -y)\).
+For a surface with rotational symmetry, this simplifies to \(z_0 + z_r(r) \Rightarrow z_0 - z_r(r)\).
 Rotation is achieved by altering the accessing coordinates through a rotation of the coordinate system:

-where \(r = \sqrt{(x-x_0)^2 + (y-y_0)^2}\).
-Here, \(x_0\) and \(y_0\) are the rotation center coordinates, and \(\alpha\) is the rotation angle.
+The radius is \(r = \sqrt{(x-x_0)^2 + (y-y_0)^2}\). \(x_0\) and \(y_0\) are the rotation center coordinates, and \(\alpha\) is the rotation angle.

 5.9.4.
 Equal Area Radial Sampling of Ring and Circle¶

-\(\text{d}\phi\) can be rewritten as a circle segment:
+The variable \(\text{d}\phi\) can be rewritten as a circle segment:

-with \(N\) being the number of segments.
-Let us define a function \(r(u)\) which provides radial values, and its derivative outputs radial spacing values.
+\(N\) is the number of segments.
+Let us define a function \(r(u)\) which provides radial values \(r\), and its derivative outputs radial spacing values \(\text{d}r\).

-For uniformly sampled data, \(\text{d}A\) must remain constant concerning a uniform variable \(u\).
+For uniformly sampled data, \(\text{d}A\) must remain constant in regard to a uniform variable \(u\).
 This requirement corresponds to the condition \(\frac{\text{d}A}{\text{d}u} = 0\).

 For convenience, we set the constants to \(c_1 = 0\) and \(c_2=1\).
 To obtain output values in the range \([r_i, ~R]\), the corresponding input values are \([r^2_i, ~R^2]\).
 By treating \(r\) and \(u\) as random variables, we arrive at:

-The polar angle is uniformly spaced
+The polar angle is uniformly spaced:

-Circle sampling is implemented as a ring with \(r_\text{i} = 0\).
-Related: [1].
+Circle sampling can be implemented as a ring with inner radius \(r_\text{i} = 0\).
+A similar derivation is found in [1].

 References